 If you think the best art in Brooklyn is housed in museums and galleries, book a graffiti tour with Brooklyn Unplugged Tours.
 View street art in Williamsburg and the surrounding areas, which are the epicenter of Brooklyn’s graffiti and street art scene.
 Get the skinny on the artists who create masterpieces on brick walls and have transformed parts of Brooklyn into an open-air museum.

 Learn about Brooklyn’s history and architecture on one of the many Brooklyn themed walking tours offered at Big Onion Tours.
-Brooklyn tours include Park Slope, Fort Greene, Prospect Park, Dumbo and Vinegar Hill.
+Brooklyn tours include Park Slope, Fort Greene, Prospect Park, Dumbo, and Vinegar Hill.
 Big Onion partners with the Brooklyn Historical Society for their tour of historic Brooklyn Heights.
-They also offer a tour of the Brooklyn Bridge, and I promise, they won’t try to sell you a piece of the bridge at the end of the tour.
+They also offer a tour of the Brooklyn Bridge.